Sia Sparkles for Christmas

 “Ho Ho Ho” is a festive drinking song if ever there was one.
 I know for sure I’ll be having a few Christmas wines and turning this song up loud!

 We all know that puppies are for life and not just for Christmas but Sia puts this message to music in “Puppies Are Forever” and I have to admit this is the song that has been in my head the most since hearing this album for the first time.

 I personally don’t associate sun with Christmas but remember that Sia is from Australia and they have Christmas dinner on the beach so I’m sure she has a good reason for writing a Christmas tune called “Sunshine”.

 A Christmas song that has the words “la la la la la” repeated multiple times is always going to be a winner with me so “Underneath The Mistletoe” hits the right notes for me!

 Next we have the title track “Everyday Is Christmas” and to be honest I was a bit disappointed.
 Probably the reason for this is because I was hoping for a Sia-sequel version of the Wizzard classic.
 Once I got over that and listened to the song for what it is she has won me over.

-Will this album be getting played a lot this Christmas by me? absolutely!
+Will this album be once again be getting played a lot this Christmas by me?
+Absolutely!
 If the playlist ghost of Christmas future came to visit me would it tell me I am still playing it – for sure!